Gcriste/Maddie-in-Good-Company/README.md

 # Maddie-in-Good-Company

-### A website built for the band Maddie in Good Company
+### The band Maddie in Good Company's official website

 ### To access site: www.maddieingoodcompany.com